ar-cyber/BS-CustomMessageEditor/README.md

 ## Usage
 Toggle the setting in settings and refresh your SEQTA.
 All previous features + a new editor will be present in your compose message dialog.
+## Contributions
+Please create a pull request to fix issues with the extension.